 How to Start a Doggy Day Care Business

-Before opening your doggy daycare, you must deal with various business and legal considerations.
+Before opening your doggy day care, you must deal with various business and legal considerations.
 Consult your accountant regarding the advantages and disadvantages of forming your business as a sole proprietorship, limited liability company, or other entity.
-You also should be in touch with your local government with regard to any permits or zoning considerations for your intended business location.
+You also should be in touch with your local government with regard to any permits or zoning considerations for running a business with animals at your desired location.

 The trend in today’s doggy day care industry is toward cage-free facilities, where dogs are kept in groups for the majority of the day.
-Most daycares separate the dogs by size during play time.
+Most day cares separate dogs by size during playtime.
 It also is common for puppies to be separated from adult dogs.
 Kennel areas should be available for feeding the dogs separately, or for a scheduled break time from the pack environment.

 The facility should offer play areas, rest areas, outdoor areas, and kennels for potential overnight boarding.
 Splash pools are becoming a common feature.
-Water needs to be freely available to the dogs so that they can stay hydrated while they play.
+Water for drinking also needs to be freely available to the dogs so that they can stay hydrated while they play.
 Air conditioning is an expected feature.

 Above all, provide a clean and safe environment for the dogs and for the people taking care of them.